Kawaree: History

 The Colmans were avid gardeners and highly regarded for their wide variety of roses, also for the range of flowers, shrubs and conifers which filled the abundant garden spaces.
 The overflowing house gardens framed the lawns and serpentine carriage loop, typical of the Arts & Crafts (interwar) period, whilst the picket fence was a remnant of an earlier time and is evidence of the Late Victorian garden style.
 Photographic evidence suggests the garden was structurally in place when the first images were taken in 1924, and the style is reflective of both Late Victorian and early 20th century garden (styles).
 Although the picket fence and formal entry are evident in gardens from the Victorian and Late Victorian eras, the remaining elements indicate other influences which were more reflective of the Federation and Picturesque ideals of the new century, tempered with plant choices resilient to drought (hardy species of roses, conifers and perennials.
 The extent of the garden is a display of the optimism of the period prior to the (Great) depression of 1929.

-Colman went on to develop one of regional NSW's largest chains of department stores, including J. B. Young's, Fosseys and Owl Supermarkets.
+Colman went on to develop one of regional NSW's largest chains of department stores, including JB Young's, Fosseys and Owl Supermarkets.

 The Allport family lived in Kawaree until they sold it to John Fisher's company Rynkite P/L in 1987, which began construction of the Kawaree Village Aged Care Facility within its broader gardens and property.

 Since the development of an aged care facility on Kawaree during the late 1980s the landscape has undergone significant changes to accommodate a number of residential buildings, with the original Kawaree (house) building extended and modified for use as the facility residents' community centre.
 Through these changes there are a number of extant features that derive from the original Kawaree garden setting (that remain).

 In 1988 a permanent conservation order under the NSW Heritage Act was made on Kawaree.
 This was replaced by Kawaree's listing on the NSW State Heritage Register in 1999.
 In 1991 Kawaree was listed on the Queanbeyan Local Environmental Plan, which lapsed and was replaced by the 1998 LEP listing.
 This was subsequently updated in 1999 and again in 2007, after a local heritage study.